apache/trafficserver/doc/developer-guide/plugins/remap-plugins.en.rst

    map http://example.one/ http://example.two/ @plugin=example.so @pparam=first_arg @pparm=second_arg

-will, if matched, cause the plugin "example.so" to be called with parameters "first_arg" and "second_arg".
+will, if matched, cause the plugin "example.so" to be called with parameters `http://example.one/`, `http://example.two/`, "first_arg" and "second_arg".
+Please keep in mind that "from" URL and "to" URL will be converted to their canonical view.

 A key difference between global and remap plugins is reconfiguration and reloading.
 If :file:`remap.config` is reloaded, then all remap plugins are reconfigured based on the new version